 Well, the usual narrative is baloney.
 Time for some myth-busting!
 (Sharpens knife.)

 Let’s start with the easy stuff.
 Casanova did not open in Paris until September of 1927, while Surrender premiered in October of the same year.
 I find it highly unlikely that Universal managed to import Casanova, negotiate a contract, get Mosjoukine to California, arrange for his plastic surgery and recovery, and shoot an entire feature in just three weeks.
 (Trade publications confirmed my suspicions.
 More on that in a moment.)

 Further, I also can find no hard evidence of Mosjoukine’s alleged 1927 American nose job.
 He still sports an impressive beak in Surrender and I can detect no shrinkage from his work the previous year.
-I think it is just another one of those “wicked, naughty studio heads abusing the poor artists” stories.
+I think it is just another one of those impossibly-wicked-movie-mogul stories.